lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ### What's next ?

-I will probably integrate the following features in the script (when time permits):
+I will probably integrate the following features in the script (when time permits and not necessarily in this order):

 - BCDR strategy for the AVD environment.
 A BCDR strategy is already scripted [here](https://github.com/lavanack/laurentvanacker.com/blob/master/Azure/Azure%20Virtual%20Desktop/AAD-Hybrid-Lab%20-%20PowerShell/New-AAD-Hybrid-BCDR-Lab.ps1) for the Domain Controller.
 - Implementing the FSLogix [Cloud Cache](https://learn.microsoft.com/en-us/fslogix/tutorial-cloud-cache-containers) feature